Hedgehawk11/buzzers/README.md

 npm run dev
 ```

-### Set up for running on YOUR server
+### Set up for running on YOUR server (if vercel not worky)
 ```
 npm run build
 ```

 ## AI disclamer:
 I am currently trying to learn node.js, and this was a project I decided to make, this is mostly vibe-coded in its current state, this was to serve as an example for me later on.
-I probably will de-vibe it later, with a better UI, more secure backend etc.
+I probably will de-vibe it later, with a better UI, more secure backend etc. No promises tho as I am super lazy